MasterGrimoire/codexMUNDI/README.md

   - Monsters
   - Unearthed Arcana

-Because Grimoire 5e has many sort functions to view items/monsters/etc. and finding anything is quite easy, it was decided that, rather than maintaining several different file sets for different addons (Modern items, or PHB compendiumn, Volo's compendium, etc), it would be more efficient to maintain a file for each category.
+Because of the plethora of sorting functions to view items/monsters/etc. in the app makes finding anything quite easy, it was decided that, rather than maintaining several different file sets for different addons (Modern items, or PHB compendiumn, Volo's compendium, etc), it would be more efficient to maintain a file for each category.
 Certainly, this means you have to import each file separately.
 While this may seem cumbersome, it is much less cumbersome than attempting to maintain a JSON file of a nearly a million lines.
 Finally, it is of no importance that objects within the JSON blobs be in any particular order - alphabetical or whatever.
 However, when adding objects to a file, it is preferred that they are added at the end of the file helping to establish a chronology of items added.

 Why is Unearthed Arcana separate?
 Not everyone wants that content.
 The idea is to have official content easily accessible with Unearthed Arcana, or your own homebrew files loaded on top.

-Generally JSON file will have the following structure, with the exception of Unearthed Arcana.
+Generally, the JSON files will have the following structure, with the exception of Unearthed Arcana.
 Any new objects that are added, must be added in the respective files, within the respective brackets.
 For example, the CodexITEMS.json file will look like this:

     {
         "item": [